0xFFrancesco/Learning-and-Courses/c-sharp/course1/csharp.md

         }
     ```

 -   Local functions: functions written directly inside a method, without the need to create another method.
-Functions can't be written outside methods.
+Local functions can't be written outside methods.
 Access modifiers and modifiers are not applicable to local functions.
 Example:

 ```cs
     public void MyMethod()